zackexley/zackexley.github.io/index.md

 Since you asked, here's a little bit about me.
-At the moment I'm starting a new economic policy project called [New Consensus](http://newconsensus.com).
+At the moment I'm working on a new economic policy project called [New Consensus](http://newconsensus.com).
 We're working to equip a new generation of leaders with powerful ideas about how we humans can make a better economic life for ourselves.
 We've been involved in launching and shaping the the [Green New Deal](https://www.vox.com/energy-and-environment/2018/12/21/18144138/green-new-deal-alexandria-ocasio-cortez).

 Before that, I co-founded [Justice Democrats](https://justicedemocrats.com/) and [Brand New Congress](http://brandnewcongress.org), campaigns to [replace every corrupt and complict member of the U.S. Congress](https://www.thenation.com/article/is-brand-new-congress-the-future-of-progressive-politics/) with a slate of honest and visionary local leaders.
-They [made a beautiful movie](https://knockdownthehouse.com) about us.
+They [made a beautiful movie](https://knockdownthehouse.com) about us that you can watch on [YouTube](https://www.youtube.com/watch?v=YCSo2hZRcXk) or Netflix.

 I served on the 2016 Bernie Sanders campaign, where [I was honored to work alongside](https://www.bloomberg.com/politics/features/2016-02-24/behind-bernie-sanders-revolution-lies-a-meticulously-engineered-grassroots-network) thousands of amazing grassroots leaders who made many miracles happen.